tuxxy/hazmat-math/README.md

 ### WARNING:
 1. If you don't know what you're doing, you probably shouldn't be using this library.
 2. This hasn't had an official security audit.
 (They are welcome, though.)
+3. This hasn't been tested on non-prime order curves (e.g. Curve25519).
+It is not believed by the author to work on these curves.

 # Usage:
 ```